A Crime Without Intent

 You Need A Lawyer Now.
 Call 610-314-7066.

-Even if you only suspect you'll be charged with second-degree murder, you can benefit from the professional advice of a lawyer with experience defending clients against serious criminal charges.
-To schedule a consultation with one of our murder defense attorneys at Law Offices of Kelly & Conte, call 610-314-7066 or use our online form to get in touch.
+Even if you only suspect you’ll be charged with second-degree murder, you can benefit from the professional advice of a lawyer with experience defending clients against serious criminal charges.
+To schedule a consultation with one of our murder defense attorneys at Bellwoar Kelly, LLP, call 610-314-7066 or use our online form to get in touch.